cecilozaur/tnemesum/README.md

 `Response codes`

 - success
-  Returns 204 (No content) status code along with a Location header for the updated resource.
+  Returns 201 (Created) status code along with a Location header for the created/updated resource.
 - error
     - Returns 400 status code if the provided JSON input is invalid, or the cityId parameter is not a number
     - Returns 404 status code if the city is not found.